ShipEngine/shipengine-openapi/README.md

 ![OpenAPI Logo](https://shipengine.github.io/img/openapi-logo.png) ShipEngine™ OpenAPI Definition
 ==============================================

-This repo contains [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) definitions for the [ShipEngine API](https://shipengine.com).
+This repo contains the official [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) definitions for the [ShipEngine API](https://shipengine.com).
 You can use these definitions with any of countless [OpenAPI tools](https://openapi.tools/) to generate sample code, tests, mock servers, etc.

 Which file to use